AMERICAN RHODODENDRON SOCIETY

 4.5 THE TREASURER (Bylaws: Article V, Section C 4)

-4.5.1 Is responsible for the accounting of all monies of the Society.
+4.5.1 Is responsible for the accounting of all monies of the Society. (should be in the Bylaws)

 4.5.3 Makes disbursements under the Board's directions.

 4.5.5 Manages short term monies to maximize the return on current balance.
-Is chairman of the Long Term Investment Committee, and makes long term investments as determined by the Committee.
+Is Chair of the Long Term Investment Committee, and makes long term investments as determined by the Committee.
 Long term funds consist of the Endowment Fund, the Life Member Fund, surplus above general funds budgeted within a given fiscal year and any other monies so designated by the Board of Directors.

 4.5.6 Is a member of the Budget and Finance Committee, the Long Range Planning Committee and any other committee of the Society the actions of which might impact the budget.